BeatusRex/IRRAD/README.md

 # IRRAD
-Necessary codes and data used for thesis
+Necessary matlab codes and txt data used for thesis

+insert all the files and codes and then run the tez_analiz.m